robertpeteuil/multi-cloud-control/README.rst

 - ``mcc`` Displays a unified list of VM-Instances across providers and enables command execution

-  - Designed for use when controlling cross-provider VM-Instance needed
+  - Designed for use when control of VM/instance is needed
-  - After listing instances and command options, it awaits user command selection
+  - After listing instances and command options, the authenticated connection to the provider is maintained, and it awaits user command selection
-  - Supports commands for starting, stopping and connecting
+  - Supports commands for starting, stopping and connecting (via ssh)
   - Future commands may include: creating/deleting instances, changing configuration (hardware, disks, network), managing imaging/snapshots, managing disk/storage, add/remove to groups/clusters